 Average clutch size is 3, range is 2-4.
 Eggs are 2.5" x 1.75" in size and are white or buffy in color with heavy brown or reddish-brown spotting.
 In America, the female is the primary incubator.
 Incubation lasts 37-38 days.
 The young birds fledge at 48-59 days of age.
 They reach sexual maturity at three years.
 Midwestern osprey winter in South America and young osprey spend their first two winters and first summer in wintering areas before returning north.

 The osprey is one of the most widely distributed birds in the world, found on every continent except Antarctica.
 The population declined rapidly in the 1950s - 1970s due to DDT, loss of breeding grounds and poaching.
 The ban of DDT in combination with statewide conservation programs, including the use of artificial nesting platforms, helped the population regain its footing.

-In Indiana, the osprey is on the state endangered species list.
+In Indiana, the osprey is on the special concern list.
 In general, ospreys were considered a spring and fall migrant in Indiana with few breeding pairs found in the state.
 Nesting records for the 20th century included single nesting reports in three counties (Morgan, 1962; Parke, 1931 and 1971; and Porter, 1934) and nesting from 1932-1969 in Posey County.
-A restoration effort was undertaken from 2003-2006 when 96 young ospreys were acquired from nests in coastal areas of Virginia.
+With a goal of 50 nesting territories in Indiana, an Osprey restoration effort was undertaken.
+From 2003-2006, 96 young ospreys were acquired from nests in coastal areas of Virginia.
 They were released at four locations in Indiana.
-As a result of this effort and the erection of nesting platforms through a partnership between the Indiana Department of Natural Resources and private groups and individuals, Indiana’s osprey population has shown steady growth.
-In 2014, 68 sites had osprey or osprey nests present, of which 59 are believed to have laid eggs.
+As a result of this effort and the erection of nesting platforms through partnerships between the Indiana Department of Natural Resources and private groups and individuals, Indiana’s osprey population has shown steady growth.